LostInBrittany/wasm-codelab/step-02/README.md

 - f32: 32-bit float
 - f64: 64-bit float

-Types from langages compiled to WASM are mapped to these types in a suitable way for each langage.
+Types from languages compiled to WASM are mapped to these types in a suitable way for each language.

 In JavaScript there aren't types, so some care has to be done to explicitely do the good conversions when dealing with data to/from WASM.